Impact of GST on Manufacturers : Part 2

 In our last blog on this topic, we discussed about some of the positive impacts of GST on the manufacturers across our country.
-While the core benefits do stand out in terms of ease of doing business, and decreased costs on several fronts, there are certain aspects of GST which may not be conducive to the manufacturing sector.
+While the core benefits do stand out in terms of ease of doing business, and decreased costs on several fronts, there are certain aspects of Goods and Service Tax which may not be conducive to the manufacturing sector.
 Let’s have a look.

 Reduced working capital